MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

-You have been assigned to continue work on the Fabrikam Environmental Work Delivery canvas app.
+You have been assigned to create a simple canvas app so that users can access important details about project milestones.

-In this practice lab, you will examine the app to see how it works and make some user interface changes.
+In this practice lab, you will create a canvas app from the existing Milestones table.
+You will make small interface changes and then add the app into the solution.

 If your browser is not set to English, the syntax of Power Fx formulas might change.
 See Build global support into canvas apps <https://learn.microsoft.com/power-apps/maker/canvas-apps/global-apps> for more information.